-When on the field, all marshals shall have a staff that is at least six (6) feet long.
+When on the field, all marshals shall have a staff or Adria pole-arms between six (6) and eight (8) foot in length.

 Unsheathed swords may NOT be used as marshaling staves.

 7. On-site inspection

 When the combatants arrive for the first round of combat, ask them if they have been inspected.
 If not, inspect them.
 If the inspection fails, depending on time issues, either wait for the combatant to fix the problem or postpone the combat until the next one is over.
 If the combatant cannot fix the problem by the end of the next combat, the combatant forfeits this round.
 When the combatants arrive for subsequent rounds, ask them if everything is back in place, and check for a gorget (the most commonly forgotten item between rounds).